-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X

-For the quarterly period ended March 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38130

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization) 490 Arsenal Way, Suite 210

-Watertown, MA

-13-4196017 (I.R.S.
-Employer Identification No.)

-02472 (Zip Code)

-(Address of principal executive offices) Registrant's telephone number, including area code: (617) 995-0900

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.001 par value per share ALRN The Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company X

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 8, 2020, the registrant had 29,086,467 shares of common stock, \$0.001 par value per share, outstanding,
+(Ma rk One) \times QUARTERLY REPO ORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For th ne quarterly period ended June 30, 2020 OR TRANSITION REPO ORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the tran sition period from to C ommission File Number: 001-38130 on Therapeutics, In Delaware e or other jurisdiction of poration or organization) 13-4196017 (I.R.S.
+Employer Identification No.) rsenal Way, Suite 210 Watertown, MA of principal executive offices) 02472 (Zip Code) Registrant's tele phone number, including area code: (617) 995-0900 Securities registered pursu - uant to Section 12(b) of the Ac t: Title of each c lass Trading Symbol Name of each exchange on which registe red Common Stock, \$0.001 par value per share ALRN The Nasdaq Capital Market or for such shorter period that 3 or 15(d) of the Securities Exchange Act of 19 s), and (2) has been subject to such filing requir tted electronically every Interactive Data File g 12 months (or for such shorter period that th required to be submitted pursuant to Rule 405 e registrant was required to submit such of celerated filer, smaller reporting company, or a ting company," and "emerging growth company Larg e accelerated filer Accelerated filer Non- accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company \boxtimes revis if the registrant has elected not to use the extension 13(a) of the Exchange Act. \boxtimes ended transition period for complying with any new or Indicate by check mark w hether the registrant is a shell o company (as defined in Rule 12b-2 of the Exc hange Act).
+Yes □ No ⊠ As of August 4, 2020, the registrant had 39,261,576 sha res of common stock, \$0.001 par value per sha are, outstanding.